semaphoreci/docs/github-semaphore-2-connection_5c5c42fe2c7d3a66e32e214a.md

 ## Grant access to organization repositories

-On the Semaphore 2.0 application page you can also request from a GitHub organization admin to grant Semaphore 2.0 to its repositories.
+On the Semaphore 2.0 application page you can also request from a GitHub organization admin to grant Semaphore 2.0 access to its repositories.
 If you are an admin, then you can do that yourself.

 ## Knows issues after a connection between GitHub and Semaphore 2.0 is lost